shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 const provider = new ethers.providers.JsonRpcProvider('https://api.avax-test.network/ext/bc/C/rpc');
 ```

 With the mnemonic phrase provided earlier, we can extract the corresponding ETH wallet private key.
-With this, we can unlock the Avalanche C-chain wallet and sign transactions, which is accomplished with the code below.
+With this, we can unlock the Avalanche C-Chain wallet and sign transactions, which is accomplished with the code below.

 ```javascript
 const walletMnemonic = new ethers.Wallet.fromMnemonic(mnemonic);